mahdibaderloo/cafe/README.md

 > This site is used for Cafe Liilo orders ☕
 >
-> Check this [URL](https://mahdibaderloo.github.io/mobile-store/) to see this repo ❤️
+> Check this [URL](https://mahdibaderloo.github.io/cafe/) to see this repo ❤️

+desktop size soon...

 <br>